-Following the principals of JDAI, and applying the eight core strategies of the initiative, Massachusetts has seen a reduction in the admissions to detention by 54% between 2007 and 2012 and a 68% reduction in beds in secure detention centers during that same time period.
+During a statewide downward trend in delinquency and following the principals of JDAI, Massachusetts has seen a reduction in the admissions to detention by 54% between 2007 and 2012 and a 68% reduction in beds in secure detention centers during that same time period.

 While Massachusetts began as a pilot in two counties, the initiative went to state-wide scale in 2011.
 At that time the Governance Committee was established to support a move to bring the progress found in the JDAI initiative to the entire state.
 Massachusetts is now a system-wide reform state.